lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 $$
 </div>

 Note that the variance of this process is exactly identical to the variance among populations in a pure drift model (equation 3.9).
 Selection only changes the expectation for the species mean (of course, we assume that variation within populations and heritability are constant, which will only be true if selection is quite weak).
-In fact, equations 3.14 and 3.16 are exactly the same as what we would expect under a pure-drift model in the same population, but starting with a trait value equal to $\Theta = t \cdot (h^2 s)$ .
+In fact, equations 3.14 and 3.16 are exactly the same as what we would expect under a pure-drift model in the same population, but starting with a trait value equal to $\bar{z}(0) = t \cdot (h^2 s)$ .
 That is, from the perspective of data only on living species, these two pure drift and linear selection models are statistically indistinguishable.
 The implications of this are striking: we can never find evidence for trends in evolution studying only living species.

 In summary, we can describe three very different ways that traits might evolve under Brownian motion – pure drift, randomly varying selection, and varying stabilizing selection  – and one model, constant directional selection, which creates patterns among extant species that are indistinguishable from Brownian motion.
 There are certainly more such models, with a variety of assumptions.
+One can never tell them apart by evaluating the qualitative pattern of evolution across species - they all predict the same pattern of Brownian motion evolution.
+The details differ, in that the models have Brownian motion rate parameters that differ from one another and relate to measurable quantities like population size and the strength of selection.
+Only by knowing something about these parameters can we distinguish among these possible scenarios.

 You might notice that none of these “Brownian” models are particularly detailed, especially for modeling evolution over long time scales.
+You might even complain that these models are unrealistic.
 It is hard to imagine a case where a trait might be influenced only by random mutations of small effect over many alleles, or where selection would act in a truly random way from one generation to the next for millions of years.
+And you would be right!
 However, there are tremendous statistical benefits to using Brownian models for comparative analyses.
 Many of the results derived in this book, for example, are simple under Brownian motion but much more complex and different under other models.
+And it is also the case that some (but not all) methods are robust to modest violations of Brownian motion, in the same way that many standard statistical analyses are robust to minor variations of the assumptions of normality.
+In any case, we will proceed with models based on Brownian motion, keeping in mind these caveats.

 ## Section 3.4: Brownian motion on a phylogenetic tree

 We can use the basic properties of Brownian motion model to figure out what will happen when characters evolve under this model on the branches of a phylogenetic tree.
 First, consider evolution along a single branch with length $t_1$ (Figure 3.4A).
 In this case, we can model simple Brownian motion over time $t_1$ and denote the starting value as $\bar{z}(0)$.
-If we evolve with some rate parameter $\sigma^2$, then:
+If we evolve with some rate parameter $\sigma_B^2$, then:

 (eq.
 3.17)
 <div>
 $$
-E[\bar{z}(t)] \sim N(\bar{z}(0), \sigma^2 t_1)
+E[\bar{z}(t)] \sim N(\bar{z}(0), \sigma_B^2 t_1)
 $$
 </div>